A Idioms

 air one`s dirty laundry/linen in public

-- to make public something embarrassing that should be kept secret
+- to make public something embarrassing that should be a secret

 The dinner party became uncomfortable when the host began to air his colleague's dirty laundry in public.